By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 Agile1500 is crucial in the creation of a new operating system mandated by Industry 4.0.
 Thanks to cutting-edge security features and an inbuilt laser scanner that stops the AGV when it detects an obstruction in its path, it can improve overall plant safety.

-According to the company, the new robot has positioning accuracy of +/-5 mm (0.19 in.) and can navigate around obstacles.
+According to the company, the new robot has a positioning accuracy of +/-5 mm (0.19 in.) and can navigate around obstacles.
 Its height with the lift unit is 400 mm (15.7 in.).
 The PF3 has five emergency stop buttons, a collision avoidance sensor, a 360-degree human safety scanner, a collision avoidance sensor, and an LED strip that displays the state of the AGV for further security.

-The market players in the automated guided vehicle market are focusing on expanding through strategic interventions, such as acquisitions, collaborations, expansion and launching advanced products in the automated guided vehicle market.
+The market players in the automated guided vehicle market are focusing on expanding through strategic interventions, such as acquisitions, collaborations, expansion, and launching advanced products in the automated guided vehicle market.

 Factors such as the digital transformation and the advent of integrated Industry 4.0 with IoT, will provide considerable growth opportunities to automated guided vehicle industries.